 Once the command finishes you will be provided with a prompt mx27#.
 At this moment you can power cycle the phone and the phone will boot into newly installed OS.

-5.4 Red Boot method
+5.4 What is Red Boot?

-Red Boot is a software stored in the phone which activated for very brief time at boot.
+Red Boot is a software stored in the phone which activated for very brief moment at boot time.

 You can read documentation about Red Boot which available by following next link Red Boot.